Seeking to deport Rohingya, India tells court has evidence of militant links

 “The world’s largest democracy has given us shelter but they should handle this situation more empathetically.”

-Modi’s government has been criticized by activists for not speaking out against Myanmar’s recent military offensive against Rohingya insurgents, and right-wing groups in India have begun vilifying Rohingya living there.
+Modi’s government has been criticised by activists for not speaking out against Myanmar’s recent military offensive against Rohingya insurgents, and right-wing groups in India have begun vilifying Rohingya living there.